NVlabs/FPSci/docs/general_config.md

 ```
 "showHUD":  false,              // Show the player HUD (banner, ammo, health bar)
 "showBanner":  false,           // Control the banner at the top of the screen (shows time, score, and session % complete)
+"bannerTimerMode": "remaining", // Show remaining time in trial in timer on banner
+"bannerShowProgress": true,     // Show the session progress percentage in the banner
+"bannerShowScore": true,        // Show the session score in the banner
 "bannerLargeFontSize": 30.0,    // Large font size to use in the banner (% complete)
 "bannerSmallFontSize": 14.0,    // Small font size to use in the banner (time remaining and score)
 "hudFont": "console.fnt",       // Font to use for the HUD (fixed with highly suggested!)